 Any certified staff member, eligible to receive benefits, employed by the Brookings School District for at least fifteen (15) years, and who has attained the age of 55 by June 30th of the retirement year and chooses to retire, or who has served the Brookings School District in an eligible status for at least twenty (20) years, and due to doctor certified illness, which prohibits them from continued employment with the Brookings District, shall have the option to remain on the district's major medical health insurance policy at the group rate provided he/she is not later employed by an organization that provides health insurance coverage for its employees.
 This person, his/her spouse, and dependents may remain on the policy at the group rate until he/she attains the age that qualifies for Medicare benefits unless such an option is not permitted by the school's health insurance carrier.
+A partial year of service, which is at least one full semester, shall be counted as 1 (one) year of service.
 Application for the option to retain the insurance must be made by the date of termination.